NeoGeographyToolkit/StereoPipeline/docs/examples.rst

       left.tif right.tif left.xml right.xml results/run

-For terrains having steep slopes, we recommend that images be map-projected onto an existing DEM before running stereo.
+For terrains having steep slopes, we recommend that images be mapprojected onto an existing DEM before running stereo.
 This is described in :numref:`mapproj-example`.

 If the RPC coefficients are stored in the input images, ``mapproject``